How to Transfer a Private Number Plate with DVLA (Buyer & Seller Guide)

 The private plate is not currently on a vehicle.
 DVLA has issued a V778 Retention Document for it.

+The seller holds the certificate.
 The buyer will use this to put the plate onto their own vehicle later.

 On AuctionMyPlate, listings should clearly say whether the plate is on a vehicle or on a retention certificate, because the process is slightly different.

-2. Who does what?
-(Responsibility split)
+2. Who does what? (responsibility split)

 Seller responsibilities